ThyR7/ThyR7/README.md

 ↣ This is just a BeyNaam/BeyKaar Project.
 Thanks!

-In case of queries:
+In case of queries feel free to contact:

-Contact me

 ✉ beynaam@beykaar.com